Arc-Computer/CL-Bench/README.md

 - **Token usage tracking**: Comprehensive metrics for cost analysis
 - **Multi-granularity metrics**: Conversation-level, turn-level, and operational metrics

+### Baseline Agent Configuration

+All baseline agents share the same prompting and runtime configuration so model comparisons isolate capability differences:

+- **Prompt inputs** (`src/evaluation/agents.py`):
+  - System message contains (a) a summary of the sanitized CRM schema, (b) the top Reply-derived workflow frequencies from `data/Agent_tasks.csv`, and (c) a catalog of the 38 available tools pulled from `MockCrmApi`.
+  - User message per turn is a JSON payload with the natural-language request, prior tool outputs (so IDs can be reused), expected success flags, and optional evaluation hints.
+No raw database dumps, few-shot exemplars, or hidden instructions are injected.
+- **Models & parameters**: Claude Sonnet 4.5 (`--agent claude`), GPT-4.1 (`--agent gpt4.1 --model gpt-4.1`), and GPT-4.1 Mini (`--model gpt-4.1-mini`), all run with `temperature=0.0`, `max_output_tokens=800`, and the Postgres backend.
+- **Judge configuration**: GPT-4.1 judge with 70% goal / 30% process weighting and a 0.8 pass threshold (`src/evaluation/llm_judge.py`).
+The judge only activates if exact argument matching fails but the tool executed successfully.

+This setup ensures the baseline is as strong and reproducible as possible while keeping all schema knowledge limited to the sanitized artifact already included in the repo.
 ### Optional Atlas Integration

 The benchmark can integrate with [Atlas SDK](https://github.com/Arc-Computer/atlas-sdk) for runtime adaptive learning: